cmeiklejohn/cmeiklejohn.github.io/_posts/2018-03-10-serverless.markdown

 system named Partisan that can support different cluster topologies and different network transports for allowing actor messaging between Erlang nodes.
-Out of the box, Partisan supports a variety of different transport mechanisms (libp2p, gen_tcp) and different network topologies (client-server, unstructured overlays with partial views, spanning trees, etc.) I decided that I could use Partisan to provide my transport for message passing between nodes.
+Out of the box, Partisan supports a variety of different transport mechanisms (`libp2p`, `gen_tcp`) and different network topologies (client-server, unstructured overlays with partial views, spanning trees, etc.) I decided that I could use Partisan to provide my transport for message passing between nodes.

 However, when running in the AWS Lambda environment, processes do not have the ability to bind ports, and so I needed another transport for message passing between the various instances that were running to enable them to communicate with one another.
-To faciliate this, I wrote a AMQP backend for Partisan that allows me to have each Lambda instance connect to a message broker and use thse outgoing TCP connections for bidirectional communication between each of the nodes in the system.
+To faciliate this, I wrote a AMQP backend for Partisan that allows me to have each Lambda instance connect to a message broker and use these outgoing TCP connections for bidirectional communication between each of the nodes in the system.
 As each node comes online, it registers a locally generated name into a membership data structure, stored as a CRDT, that is gossiped between all peers in the system.